Tickets & Ways to Pay

 We also provide our contactless smartcard, The Key which can be loaded online, via the Southeastern app as well as at stations.

-Where a station doesn’t have staff available, a “Help Point” is provided which passengers can use to connect with one of the team, 24 hours a day.
+Where a station doesn’t have staff available, a “Help Point” is provided which customers can use to connect with one of the team, 24 hours a day.

 All Southeastern stations, and the stations at which we call have Customer Information Screens (CIS).
 These display details of the next train to depart the station, as well as calling points.
 In addition, most of our stations have a public address (PA) system which provides audio details of the information displayed on the screens.

-During planned disruption any passengers booking assistance, are advised by our customer services team in advance of travel.
+During planned disruption any customers booking assistance, are advised by our customer services team in advance of travel.

 We are currently reviewing how we update and what accessibility information is available at stations and on our website during planned disruption.
 When there is disruption affecting a journey this will be displayed on customer information screens and through PA announcements at stations.
 The on board staff on trains will also make announcements about delays, diversions or terminations of service.

-You can access information about disruption on our live travel information page, the Southeastern app, through our twitter feed @SE_Railway or by checking National Rail Enquiries (NRE).
+You can access information about disruption on our live travel information page, the Southeastern app, through X @SE_Railway or by checking National Rail Enquiries (NRE).

 You can access information about planned disruption at stations on our planned engineering work page or through National Rail Enquiries, which will give details of the accessibility of rail replacement services.

-We will do our best to display signage at stations that are affected, such as a lift being out of service, to make all passengers aware.
+We will do our best to display signage at stations that are affected, such as a lift being out of service, to make all customers aware.
 If you are on a station or train and notice that something is out of order, please make station or on board staff aware.
-You can tweet us @SE_Railway, or contact our Passenger Assist team if you are on a train and unable to get the train crew’s attention.
+You can contact us at @SE_Railway, or via our Passenger Assist team if you are on a train and unable to get the train crew’s attention.

 If any facilities have been changed from what you expected or booked, our staff will work with you to find the best travel solution for you.